Petrolti/FizzBuzz/README.md

 # FizzBuzz
-Analysis of the popular problem
+Analysis of the popular problem based on 4 different solutions (from the Internet) for selecting the fastest algorithm